wpisailbot/boat/DOCS.md

 ## Controls Notes
-- Airmar heading data is unreliable--should use combination of gps velocity + heading (e.g., weighted average that weights gps more as speed increases)
+- Airmar heading data is unreliable--should use combination of gps velocity + heading (e.g., weighted average that weights gps more as speed increases) I currently hypothesize that this has to do with excessive heel angles--when the Airmar is known to stop providing _any_ attitude data past +/-50 degrees.
 - For turning on the previous boat, it turned out to be critical to add some code that lets out the sail when turning downwind and sheets in when turning upwind.